Updated on July 9th, 2025 by Felix Martinez

 Valuation & Expected Returns

-Based on $18.90 in earnings-per-share for this year, shares of Parker-Hannifin trade for a forward P/E ratio of 13.3.
-This is well under our fair value P/E of 15.7, meaning the stock is somewhat undervalued right now.
+Based on $26.70 in earnings per share for this year, shares of Parker-Hannifin trade for a forward P/E ratio of 26.5.
+This is well above our fair value P/E of 16.4, indicating that the stock is currently overvalued.

 Parker-Hannifin’s dividend history is obviously very impressive, and that has been made possible by the company’s outstanding free cash flow generation over time.

-Even when the global economy was extremely challenged, Parker-Hannifin posted strong cash flow.
-This provides a huge margin of safety for the dividend, and we believe Parker-Hannifin’s payout is ultra-safe as a result.
+Even when the global economy was significantly challenged, Parker-Hannifin posted strong cash flow.
+This provides a significant margin of safety for the dividend, and we believe Parker-Hannifin’s payout is exceptionally safe as a result.

-If we assume long-term earnings growth of 9% and add in the current yield of 2.1%, Parker-Hannifin’s total return outlook is in the area of 14%.
+If we assume long-term earnings growth of 9% and add in the current yield of 1.0%, Parker-Hannifin’s total expected return over the next five years is 1.0%.

 Final Thoughts

-It uses its prodigious free cash flow to reward investors via a decent yield that grows over time, but also through growing by acquisitions and investing in its business.
+The company utilizes its free cash flow to reward investors through a decent yield that grows over time, as well as through strategic acquisitions and business investments.

 - The High Yield Dividend Aristocrats List is comprised of the 20 Dividend Aristocrats with the highest current yields.